Attash2312/ostheory/important-topics.md

 Your teacher said "From Virtual Memory (Numerical)".
 The most common exam numerical is **Effective Access Time (EAT)** with TLB and/or page faults.

 ### 13.1 EAT with TLB (solved)

+Layman explanation:
+- TLB is a small fast cache for page-table entries.
+- If you hit in TLB, you save one memory access.
 Assume:
 - Memory access time = 100 ns
 - TLB lookup time = 10 ns